Riddells Creek: Environment and facilities

 Riddells Creek is on the southern foothills of the Macedon Ranges.
 Riddells Creek is home to two historic railway bridges and is surrounded by natural bushland.
 There is also a small creek that runs through the town at Wybejong Park.

 Riddells Creek Primary School provides education for children in the area.
-Sporting and clubs in Riddells Creek include a Pony Club, Riddells Junior Basketball Association, Riddell Football Club, Cricket Club and Dog Obedience Club.
+Sporting and clubs in Riddells Creek include Riddells Creek Tennis Club, a Pony Club, Riddells Junior Basketball Association, Riddell Football Club, Cricket Club and Dog Obedience Club.
 There is also a Living and Learning Centre, the Riddells Creek Winery and Riddells Creek Landcare.

 Riddells Creek is home to the Dromkeen Museum, a nineteenth century homestead classified by the National Trust of Australia that is home to the Australian Children's Literature Collection.
 It also provides educational displays and programs relating to Australian children's literature.

 To the east of Riddells Creek, adjacent to the Mount Charlie State Forest, the 74 ha Rowallan Recreation and Adventure Camp is owned by the Scouts and Guides of Essendon Area.
 It is named after Lord Rowallan and opened in 1950.

-Riddells Creek also has a Railway Station served by trains on the Bendigo Line.
-Sometimes trains run express not stopping at many stations including Riddells Creek.
+Riddells Creek also has a railway station served by trains on the Bendigo Line.
+Express services do not stop at Riddells Creek.

+Airfield

+Riddell Airfield (ICAO: YRID) is a small private airfield located 4 km east of Riddells Creek.